apoorvsemwal/IntroToAI-SpamDetector/README.md

 _**Instructions to run the project:**_
-* Download/Clone the Project Repo to your loacl machine - [IntroToAI-SpamDetector](https://github.com/apoorvsemwal/IntroToAI-SpamDetector.git)
+* Download/Clone the Project Repo to your local machine - [IntroToAI-SpamDetector](https://github.com/apoorvsemwal/IntroToAI-SpamDetector.git)
 * Note: Project can also be downloaded from google drive - [Google Drive Link](https://drive.google.com/drive/folders/1hFeO5xocprJfMTZcDSfcwEt-uOsAlrHS)

 * Navigate to '\IntroToAI-SpamDetector\src' in your terminal